E-Journal Portal Accessibility Statement

 Compliance level and report

-This website is partially compliant with the Web Content Accessibility Guidelines v2.1 AA standard, due to the non-compliances listed below.
+This website is compliant with the Web Content Accessibility Guidelines v2.1 AA standard, having addressed non-compliance issues in the February 3, 2021 release.

 Access the full Accessibility Compliance Report (VPAT 2.3 and WCAG 2.1) for E-Journal Portal.